motnip/job-application-tracker/README.md

 - When company replaied
 - If the process went further than the first HR interview

+### Technical note
+The code is in Java with Spring Boot.
+The database is in-memory database HD.
+The database will be migrated to Postgresql and Docker file will be added.
+### Note
+This project continuously evolve.
+Time to time there will be changes, improvements and new features.
+Scope of the project is to illustrate the way I work and develop software.
 ## Application state

 A job application process is described by states.
 The state of the application follows a state-machine, listed in the next paragraph.